Mission

 for so many years.
 Since 1971, grants to the people of Broome County

-from the Hoyt Foundation have totaled over $22 million, a remarkable
+from the Hoyt Foundation have totaled over approximately $31.5 million, a remarkable

 gift from a couple whose unassuming lives were made extraordinary by